-Steven Koehler – Manager of Projects, Senior Geologist
+Manager of Projects, Senior Geologist & QP

-Over his 24 year career, Mr. Koehler has held senior level exploration positions with Newmont, Placer Dome and Miranda Gold exploring for gold on the Carlin and Cortez Trends of northern Nevada.
-During this time he participated in gold discoveries at Leeville, Four Corners, Hardie Footwall Extension, Pete underground and Cortez Hills.
-As Chief Geologist with Evolving Gold, Mr. Koehler led the Nevada exploration programs which included the expansion of the Arch gold discovery.
-Earlier in his career, he was directly responsible for the discovery of a rare-metal pegmatite district in northern Wisconsin.
-Mr. Koehler earned a Bachelor of Science degree in geology from the University of Wisconsin River Falls, he is an AIPG Certified Professional Geologist (#10216), and is a Qualified Person as defined by NI 43-101.
+Mr. Koehler has 28 years of experience designing and implementing large exploration programs on the Carlin and Cortez Trends of northern Nevada.
+Over his career, Steve has held senior level exploration positions with Newmont, Placer Dome and Miranda Gold.
+At Newmont, Mr. Koehler managed and contributed to exploration programs on the northern Carlin Trend that led to the multi-million-ounce Leeville discovery, in addition to discoveries at Fence / Pete Bajo, Four Corners and Hardie Footwall Extension.
+At Placer Dome, Mr. Koehler played a key role in the Cortez Hills discovery, and led the reinterpretation of Cortez District carbonate stratigraphy that resulted in the identification of new exploration opportunities throughout the district.
+As Chief Geologist with Evolving Gold, Mr. Koehler managed the Nevada exploration team that expanded the Arch gold discovery.
+Earlier in his career, Steve was directly responsible for the discovery of a rare-metal pegmatite district in northern Wisconsin.
+Mr. Koehler earned a B.Sc. degree in geology from the University of Wisconsin River Falls, he is an AIPG Certified Professional Geologist (#10216), and is a Qualified Person as defined by NI 43-101.

-Steve Moore – Senior Geological Consultant
+Senior Geological Consultant

-James Wright – Senior Geophysical Consultant
+Senior Geophysical Consultant

 Mr. Wright has a B.S. degree (Honors) in Geophysics from the University of Arizona (1973) and a M.Sc. in geophysics from Stanford (1975).
 He has over 40 years of varied experience applying geophysical techniques to exploration for a wide variety of commodities including gold, uranium, base metals, coal, lithium and potash.
 His career started with Phelps Dodge Corporation and continued with St. Joe Minerals, Sulpreto Minerals, Novamin Resources, Breakwater Resources and Newmont Mining Corp.
 Interspersed with the corporate assignments were sixteen years as a consultant, a position he holds today.